Popular articles

 "A serious condender from the Vag group."

-The Octavia offers an exeptionally good value route to some of the best VAG engines around.
 The 1.8T, 2.0T and the modern 1.8TFSi are imminently tunable.
 We have seen power gains on these engines taking power up in excess of 300bhp!

 The vRS is a real stormer of a car and shows what the tuning potential is on the Octavia.
-Do not overlook the diesels either, the VAG diesel units with a simple remap leave most modern petrol engines standing.
+Do not overlook the diesels either, the VAG diesel units with a simple tune/remap leave most modern petrol engines standing.

 Octavia Tuning